alvisxp/AWS-MLS/Modeling.md

 		- usually used in context of recommender systems
 	- Important Hyperparameters:
 		- Initialization methods for bias, factors and linear terms
-			- unifrom, normal or constant
+			- uniform, normal or constant
 			- can tune properties of each method
 	- Instance Types:
 		- CPU or GPU